hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 ## @State

 I left [`@State`](https://developer.apple.com/documentation/swiftui/state) until the very end because it is probably the most situational property wrapper of the bunch.
 You will only use it if you have some transient state local to a particular view.
-You might use it more often if your views talk directly to the model, but as long as you are using MVVM (and I think you should), you won't find a lot of use case for `@State`.
+You might use it more often if your views talk directly to the model, but as long as you are using MVVM (and I think you should), you won't find a lot of use cases for `@State`.

 One of the most common scenarios for using `@State` is to present some temporary screens like alerts.
 SwiftUI insists that you do that declaratively.